Find a Degree

 About This Degree

-The goal of the German program at USU is to prepare students for advanced studies in German language, literature, and culture.
-German majors at USU take extensive language courses where they develop speaking, listening, reading, and writing skills.
+The goal of the German program at USU is to prepare students for a high level of proficiency in professional and academic contexts.
+Majors take language courses in which they develop speaking, listening, reading and writing skills; culture and literature courses where they learn about the traditions and perspectives of German-speaking communities; and business and translation courses, which offer practice-oriented preparation for the job market.
 They also have the option to participate in study abroad programs in Germany where they gain proficiency in German and experience exciting travel opportunities.

 An emphasis is not required.